seandixit/Big-Tech-Stock-Market-Analysis/README.md

 ## Data Loading into Semantic Layer
 Now that we have delta files in the gold layer representing our data, we load it into a serverless SQL database using Azure Synapse Analytics.
 The steps involved are:
 - Creating a link from Data Lake Storage Gen 2 to Azure Synapse Analytics
-- Writing stored procedures to extract table information as a SQL view.
+- Writing stored procedures to extract table information as SQL views
-- Storing views within a server-less SQL Database in Synapse.
+- Storing views within a server-less SQL Database in Synapse Analytics

 ![Synapse Pipeline to create views for each company](https://github.com/seandixit/Big-Tech-Stock-Market-Analysis/assets/153400712/feac0dc6-5c6c-482f-b0ce-185b73985683)

 ## Data Visualization
-Tableau is then connected to the Azure SQL database to access the stock tables and create visualizations.
+Tableau is then connected to the Synapse Analytics SQL database to access the stock tables and create visualizations.
+Here is the visualization:

 ![Stock_Tableau_GIF](https://github.com/seandixit/Big-Tech-Stock-Market-Analysis/assets/153400712/b9f60e8e-336f-4110-ab91-729fc901e8a7)